php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 This PSR describes a specification for [autoloading][] classes from file paths.
 It is fully interoperable, and can be used in addition to any other autoloading specification, including [PSR-0][].
-This PSR also describes where to place files that will be autoloaded according the specification.
+This PSR also describes where to place files that will be autoloaded according to the specification.

 ## 2. Specification